+Mechanical Engineering

+Mechatronics engineering

+Electrical engineering

 GitHub Basic

-GitHub offers project management tools that can improve the workflow and your project group.
-When working on a project, you (and your team) first divide the project into smaller tasks.
+GitHub offers project management tools that can improve the workflow of your project group.
+When working on a project, you (and your group) first divide the project into smaller tasks.
 You create a GitHub Issue for all these tasks.
 A GitHub Issue is like a forum post for a project task.
-In this Issue, group members may share information, problems and ideas related to the topic and discuss it with other members.
+In this Issue, group members may share information, problems and ideas related to the topic ansnsnd discuss it with other members.
 When the task is finished, the Issue can be closed and all information about that task will be archived.
 To create a better overview, Issues can be labelled (i.e., Electrical/Mechanical/Mechatronics or Bug/Enhancement).
 Issues can also be assigned to project members, linked to a milestone, and/or linked to a project.

 When an Issue is assigned to a project, it appears on the project’s GitHub Project Board.
 A default Project Board will show three columns: “To Do”, “In Progress” and “Done”.
 An Issue that is linked to the project, will automatically appear in the “To Do” columns.
 And Issues that are closed will automatically move to the “Done” list.
 When somebody starts working on a task, it will drag-n-drop the Issue to the “In Progress” column.
-This creates a good overview for the entire team (and supervisors) to what tasks are being worked on, what is done and what still left to-do.
-By pressing on the issue, itself, a team member can see more information about the problem itself and participate in the discussion.
+This creates a good overview for the entire group (and supervisors) to what tasks are being worked on, what is done and what still left to-do.
+By clicking on the issue, itself, a group member can see more information about the problem itself and participate in the discussion.

-Later in this manual, we go in more depth on how to create Issues and Project Boards and what structures/workflows to follow.
-But first, it is important know how to create a GitHub account and create a repository.
+How to create Issues, working with the Project Board and what structure/workflow to use will be discussed later.
+First, Let’s create a GitHub account and create your first repository.

 Setup GitHub